-Sustainable tourism inthe Wadden Sea World Heritage includes a range of aspects from services offered in the region (i.e. accommodation, public transport), nature experience, health and wellbeing activities, destination marketing, to certification and promotion of sustainable offers, communication, as well as management to avoid negative impacts and to promote the conservation of the Wadden Sea ecosystem.
-In the SIMP, the agreed activities focus on the nature conservation aspect of the holistic view of sustainability.
+Sustainable tourism in and around the Wadden Sea World Heritage includes a range of aspects from services offered in the region (i.e. accommodation, public transport), nature experience, health and wellbeing activities, destination marketing, to certification and promotion of sustainable offers, communication, as well as management to avoid negative impacts and to promote the conservation of the Wadden Sea ecosystem.
+In the SIMP, the agreed activities focus on the nature conservation aspect of the holistic view of sustainability , incorporating aspects to promote and preserve the cultural identity, authenticity and quality of life of the people living in and around the Wadden Sea World Heritage Site.

+Tourism plays an important role regarding income for the municipalities in the Wadden Sea region and local population.
 Objective

-Maintain and increase the support of visitors, local entrepreneurs, destination marketing organisations and other stakeholders in the tourism sector for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy and Action Plan in the work fields: tourism operations and nature conservation, One World Heritage destination, transport, accommodation and gastronomy, environmental education and interpretation and capacity building and raising standards in a collaborative approach.
+Maintain and increase the support of visitors and inhabitants, local entrepreneurs, destination marketing organisations and other stakeholders in the tourism sector for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy and Action Plan in the work fields: tourism operations and nature conservation, One World Heritage destination, transport, accommodation and gastronomy, environmental education and interpretation and capacity building and raising standards in a collaborative approach.
+Overtourism and its impacts must be avoided.

 Main risks